God

 Our Calling as a Church

-God-Pleasing Church believes this burden is not for us alone.
+God-Pleasing Church of Savannah believes this burden is not for us alone.
 We are called to awaken local churches in the Savannah area—to help believers understand what is truly happening in North Korea and to join together in prayer for God’s justice, mercy, and restoration.
 We long to see the body of Christ in Savannah rise with one heart for the people of North Korea, standing in unity for healing, freedom, and future revival.
 We are now preparing to launch this prayer movement in our region, inviting churches and believers to join us in this God‑given mission.

 Pastor Robin Kim, Mrs. Hannah Kim, and local volunteers offer free English classes for the Korean community in the area.
 Want to know more ?
 Just click the button below.